buildpacks-community/kpack/GOVERNANCE.md

 To become a Maintainer you need to demonstrate the following:

 * commitment to the project:
-    * participate in discussions, contributions, code and documentation reviews for **1 year** or more,
+    * participate in discussions (e.g., working group), contributions, code and documentation reviews for **1 year** or more,
     * perform reviews for **10** non-trivial pull requests,
     * contribute **5** non-trivial pull requests and have them merged,